Do You Pedal an Electric Bike?

 For Accessibility or Leisure

-If you have physical limitations that make pedaling difficult, or if you simply want a relaxed, effortless way to cruise around town, a Throttle-Equipped (Class 2) bike is a fantastic option.
+If you have physical limitations that make pedaling difficult—or you simply want a relaxed, effortless way to cruise around town—a Throttle-Equipped (Class 2) bike is a fantastic option.
 The throttle provides the freedom to ride without any physical strain, opening up the world of cycling to people who might otherwise not be able to participate.
-It's perfect for leisurely rides, running errands, or just enjoying the breeze without the work.

 So, do you have to pedal an electric bike?
 As you now know, the answer is a clear "no"—as long as you choose a bike with a throttle (a Class 2 e-bike).